-Annotation can play a large role in how you interact with your audience while presenting, and PowerPoint provides you with useful Pen and Highlighter tools that can change your static slide into a whiteboard upon which you can doodle and write!
+While presenting and interacting with your audience, annotation on a slide can play an important role, and PowerPoint provides you with useful Pen and Highlighter tools that can change your static slide into a whiteboard upon which you can doodle and write!
 In this tutorial, we will learn how these tools can be helpful.

 - Open any existing presentation and change to Slide Show view.
 Now hover your cursor to the bottom left area of the projected slide to see some navigation icons, as shown in Figure 1, below.